Modifying clips and apply effects#

 # If you was to render clip_whisper, the audio would be a 10% of the original volume

-# If you was to render clip now, the audio would be at 10%
+# the original.
+If you was to render clip now, the audio would be at 10%

 # The original clip is now lost